[Last updated: 1 February 2026, unless otherwise noted]

 With respect to the designation of foreign shares, etc., the number of general shareholders, number of shares held by general shareholders and number of floating shares will be calculated based on the number of shares deposited in Korea and the register of holders; This requirement will not apply to a company that has listed foreign shares, etc. on an overseas securities market.

 - Impairment of capital shares: Where at least 50% of the capital shares have been impaired as of the end of the latest business year.
 Provided that, in the case of a company that owns a subsidiary, the requirement will apply based on the capital shares and total capital (excluding non-controlling interests) as shown in the consolidated financial statements (with respect to the designation of foreign shares, etc., it will apply based on the consolidated financial statement.
-Provided further, in respect of a foreign shares, etc. issued by companies without a subsidiary, it will apply based on the individual financial statement, prepared in accordance with the K-IFRS.
+Provided further, in respect of foreign shares, etc. issued by companies without a subsidiary, it will apply based on the individual financial statement, prepared in accordance with the K-IFRS.
 Where it is impossible to judge whether a foreign company that has issued no par value shares is in the status of capital impairment based on equity capital, the criterion concerned will not apply).

 - Sub-standard trading volume: Where the average monthly trading volume based on common shares for a semi-annual period is less than 1% of the floating shares as of the end of the relevant semi-annual period.
 Provided that this provision will not apply to cases falling under any of the following (with respect to the designation of foreign shares, etc., the number of general shareholders, the number of shares held by general shareholders and the number of floating shares will be determined based on the number of shares deposited in Korea and the register of beneficial holders prepared by the KSD):